sisl/BayesNets.jl/docs/src/usage.md

 ## Bayesian Score for a Network Structure

-The bayesian score for a discrete-valued BayesNet can can be calculated based only on the structure and data (the CPDs do not need to be defined beforehand).
+The Bayesian score for a discrete-valued BayesNet can be calculated based only on the structure and data (the CPDs do not need to be defined beforehand).
 This is implemented with a method of ```bayesian_score``` that takes in a directed graph, the names of the nodes and data.

 ```@example bayesnet
 data = DataFrame(c=[1,1,1,1,2,2,2,2,3,3,3,3],